Southwest Open School (SWOS) is a public charter high school located in Cortez, Colorado.

 Over the last 30 years, the governing board, administration, and staff have focused on developing a caring community where positive relationships are built to ensure student success.
 SWOS offers a comprehensive educational program that combines academics, character education and expeditionary learning approaches, and other supplemental programs to nurture the success of the whole student.

 The school serves 4 school districts (Montezuma Cortez RE-1, Dolores RE-4A, Dolores County RE-2J & and Mancos RE-6) and attracts a diverse student population.
-The ethnic breakdown is as follows: 30% Native American, 15% Hispanic, 53% Caucasian, and 2% Other ethnicity.
+The ethnic breakdown is as follows: 22% Native American, 12% Hispanic, 62% White, and 4% two or more races.

 SWOS is a school of choice where students are able to earn a fully accredited high school diploma.
 Since more than 90% of SWOS students are considered “at-risk,” the school carries the designation “Alternative Education Campus.”
 At present, enrollment is at 134 students, with a student-to-teacher ratio of approximately 15:1.